FirstLegoLeague/displaySystem/readme.md

 ### css

 To include custom styling, create a custom stylesheet to override a default style.
 Use this for instance to customize fonts, text sizes, colors or background images.
-You can host it somewhere yourself or serve it up with `static`, as described above.
+You can host it somewhere yourself or serve it up with `npm start`, as described above.

 Configuration options: